james-york/james-york.github.io/_posts/2020-06-23-llp-inclusivity-statement.md

 Ludic Language Pedagogy is an open-access journal and community dedicated to promoting explorations of teaching and learning using games.
 We play, we explore, we share, we discuss.
 We are serious about our community being a space (a “magic circle”) where our members can play, explore, share and discuss ideas safely and freely.
 And where **anyone is welcome to come and play.**

 We are committed to **including and promoting any voice,** especially of people who find it difficult to make their voices heard.
-We encourage anyone, to submit their experiences of using games and play in language teaching and learning to the journal.
+We encourage anyone to submit their experiences of using games and play in language teaching and learning to the journal.

 The journal **rejects practices that engage in prejudice based on race, sex, religion, gender, sexual orientation, nationality, socioeconomic status, body type, or age.** By challenging and critiquing such forms of oppression, we contribute to a more just vision of society.